 Leased line Internet connection

-Our flagship models (e.g. KN-1810, KN-1010) allow connecting to the Internet with the use of SFP Gigabit Ethernet module (available separately).
-Presently, many telecom operators and Internet access providers benefit from using Active Ethernet technology to connect remote offices and private homes via fiber optic cable.
-That makes possible to achieve gigabit speeds at almost any distance, length of the communication line being limited only by the type of SFP module applied (550 m, 2 km, 10, km, 40 km, 80 km).
+Our flagship models (e.g. KN-2610, KN-1810, KN-1010) allow connecting to the Internet using an SFP Gigabit Ethernet module (available separately).
+Presently, many telecom operators and Internet access providers benefit from using Active Ethernet technology to connect remote offices and private homes via fibre optic cable.
+That makes it possible to achieve gigabit speeds at almost any distance, the length of the communication line being limited only by the type of SFP module applied (550 m, 2 km, 10, km, 40 km, 80 km).
 Copper Ethernet end-user connection, meanwhile, can be relied upon within a distance of 100 meters at maximum.

 Internet connection via cellular 3G/4G/LTE network